aritraghsh09/GaMorNet/README.md

 In this demo., we will be retraining GaMorNet using the above mentioned simulated images starting from our final SDSS model. *Retraining our final model on simulated images doesn't make any scientific sense and is just for demonstration purposes.*

 * Download the 3 model files using this ftp link ftp://ftp.astro.yale.edu/pub/aghosh/gamornet/trained_models/SDSS/tl/ and **store these in the [gamornet_train](/gamornet_train/) directory**
-   * You can copy & paste the above ftp link into your browser and them manually download and place the relevant files in the correct directory.
+   * You can copy & paste the above ftp link into your browser and then manually download and place the relevant files in the correct directory.
    * OR use the following commands using a terminal
    * `cd GaMorNet/gamornet_train/`
    * `ftp ftp.astro.yale.edu`